 Sweet potatoes are quite a versatile vegetable.
 Incredibly satisfying with its sweetness and texture, this tuber can wear many hats.
 When it comes to cooking sweet potatoes, you can bake sweet potatoes in the oven, microwave them, or boil them.
 The process for boiling sweet potatoes will be the same whether you keep the skins on or not.
 Boiled sweet potatoes are filling and make a simple side.
 Here, we give you tips on how to boil sweet potatoes and how to serve them.

 How to Boil Sweet Potatoes

-To boil about 4 pounds of chopped potatoes (roughly 6 sweet potatoes) to mash, it will take about 15 to 20 minutes starting them in cold water.
-You just need enough water in the pot to cover the sweet potatoes.
+To boil about 4 pounds of chopped sweet potatoes (roughly six sweet potatoes) to mash, it will take about 15 to 20 minutes if you start them in cold water.
+You will need enough water in the pot to cover the sweet potatoes.
 If you're making a mash, it's best to chop the potatoes instead of boiling them whole.
 It will save you time.

-- Cut into eighths and place in a large pot.
+3. Cut into eighths and place in a large pot.
 Add enough water to just cover the potatoes.

 Boiled Sweet Potatoes Recipes

 It's easy to add butter and a touch of milk to your sweet potatoes and make a simple sweet potato mash.
 Can't get enough?
 This recipe for Sweet Potato Buttermilk Pancakes has hints of cinnamon, warmth from nutmeg, and added sweetness from the maple syrup.